conondaFCC/hello-world/git.md

 ## exploration of history
 More details on exploring the history of commits under: https://git-scm.com/docs/gittutorial#_exploring_history Some topics there are:
+* $ git show HEAD		# the tip of the current branch with diff
+* $ git branch -r		# list remote-tracking branches
-* this will show the tag system as well, tag a commit with a own String.
+* tag system, tag a commit with a String.
 Example: ''$ git tag v2.5 1b2e1d63ff'
 * git reset is shown
-* 'git log stable..master' not = 'git log master..stable'!!
+* 'git log stable..master' not = 'git log master...stable'!!
 * git log has weaknesses, gitk might do a better job